 We all know nagging doesn’t work.
 If you've ever said, “Get off your phone!” only to hear “Ugh, Mom/Dad!”, you get it.

-Managing screen time is tricky, especially when teens are reluctant to listen.
+Managing screen time for teens is especially tricky when they are reluctant to listen.
 However, there are effective strategies you can implement to help balance their screen time in a way that feels fair and supportive:

 Here’s the secret: Instead of controlling their screen time, empower them to manage it.